k1LoW/gh-grep/README.md

 # gh-grep

-Print lines matching a pattern in repositories using GitHub API
+:octocat: Print lines matching a pattern in repositories using GitHub API

 ## Usage